HemasaiAmujuri/Javascript-Logical-Questions/README.md

 # Javascript-Logical-Questions
-1.Sort objects based on grade
-2.Group objects based on department
+1.Sort objects based on grade  OR Sorting Objects by Property 2.Group objects based on department